A National Perspective

-The Integration Key Facts briefing produced by the Third Sector Health and Social Care Support Team (PDF – This link will take you away from our website) also provides a brief overview and analysis of the current context.
+The Integration Key Facts briefing produced by the Integration Support Team (PDF – This link will take you away from our website) also provides a brief overview and analysis of the current context.

 In December 2015 Audit Scotland undertook an audit of health and social care integration (PDF – This link will take you away from the website).
 This, the first in a series of planned audits that consider health and social care integration, focused on the potential risks of implementing this scale of public service reform.
-Further audits are planned for 2017 and 2020.
+Another audit is due for 2018.

 The Audit Scotland report was predominantly a desktop review of publicly available documents, but did include interviews with six Integration Authorities and a range of other stakeholders.
 It also drew on work already carried out by the Care Inspectorate, Healthcare Improvement Scotland and local auditors.
 The report identifies five core risks and makes a number of recommendations about actions that should be take to address these.

 - Workforce, and

 The Third Sector Health and Social Care Advisory Group asked Gordon Neill – the Senior Manager from Audit Scotland who led the audit – to deliver two sessions for the third sector to ensure that the sector was aware of the content of the audit, and had an opportunity to interrogate its content and to shape Audit Scotland’s integration work going forward.

 Voluntary Health Scotland organised the events under the auspices of the Third Sector Health and Social Care Advisory Group.
 You can also find a useful capture of discussions: Key Messages from Audit Scotland Health and Social Care Integration Report – January 2016 (PDF – This link will take you away from our website).